Heat Pump Grants Northern Ireland 2026

 - If you don't qualify for any scheme, get quotes from MCS-certified installers and look at whether a 0% finance arrangement makes sense given the oil savings you'd make

 The gap in NI support is real and it's worth lobbying your Assembly representative about.
-But don't let the lack of a BUS grant stop you from at least exploring what a heat pump would cost and save — the numbers can still work in your favour.
+But don't let the lack of a BUS grant stop you from at least exploring what a heat pump would cost and save.
+The numbers can still work in your favour.